Rose Petal Place

-Rose Petal Place was an American-produced animated film from 1984 made by Ruby-Spears, with a corresponding line of flower-themed dolls made by Kenner Products.
+Rose Petal Place is an American-produced animated film from 1984 made by Ruby-Spears, with a corresponding line of flower-themed dolls made by Kenner Products.
 The concept for Rose Petal Place was created by David Kirschner and the film was written by Mal Marmorstein.
 The film was directed by Charles August Nichols, and was released in syndication in May 1984.

 History

 Rose Petal Place was first introduced in the 1980s as an animated film which also included a corresponding toy line and playsets.
 Rose Petal dolls were markedly similar to the fruit and dessert-themed Strawberry Shortcake dolls, also made by Kenner.
 The Rose Petal dolls themselves were flower-themed and based on different types of flowers.

 According to the toys' boxes and the movie, Rose Petal Place began a long time ago when a young girl (played by Nicole Eggert) was moving away from her lovely home and garden.
 She cried for her beloved garden because no one would be there to take care of her flowers.
 She didn't want them to perish, so she made a secret wish that the flowers would live forever.
 Out of this magical wish, combined with her tears of love, brought Rose Petal and all of her friends (Lily Fair, Daffodil, Orchid, Sunny Sunflower, and Iris) to life.
 Now living forever, Rose Petal and her friends reside in the garden and tend the little girl's flowers, but face trouble from the nefarious plots of Nastina the spider and her assistant Horace Fly.

 Other accessories which were produced included lunchboxes, books, games, stickers, and various fashions for the dolls.